-The Taskforce on Climate Related Financial Disclosures (TCFD) has issued an Implementation Guide designed to foster improved reporting of climate-related information.
+The Sustainability Accounting Standards Board (SASB) and Climate Disclosure Standards Board (CDSB) have issued a Taskforce on Climate-Related Financial Disclosures (TCFD) Implementation Guide designed to foster improved reporting of climate-related information.
 The TCFD has enjoyed widespread support since its formation in 2015, yet relatively few organizations are applying the TCFD’s reporting guidance to address climate impacts in their disclosure documents.[i]
 The new Implementation Guide is designed as a “how to” manual to remedy this disclosure gap.
-The Guide aims to help companies to enhance the robustness, consistency, and utility of their climate disclosures by applying the disclosure guidance offered by the Sustainability Accounting Standards Board (SASB) and Climate Disclosure Standards Board (CDSB).
+The Guide aims to help companies to enhance the robustness, consistency, and utility of their climate disclosures by applying the disclosure guidance offered by the SASB and CDSB within the TCFD framework.
 This application of the TCFD, CDSB, and SASB standards should help companies to craft disclosures in harmony with the TCFD’s principles-based framework and the disclosure principles offered by the CDSB and SASB.

 “Companies can leverage the existing SASB and CDSB resources to jumpstart their implementation of the TCFD recommendations.
 In so doing, they can enhance their understanding, assessment, and management of key climate-related risks and opportunities while also contributing to more efficient, stable and resilient capital markets.”
 (Climate Disclosure Standards Board – TCFD Implementation Guide, 2019, p.
 5)